nejcfurh/test-repo/SETUP.md

 ### 2. Release PR Creation (Automatic)
 When a PR is merged to `develop`:
-- `release-please.yml` triggers on push to `develop`
+- `auto-release-pr.yml` triggers on push to `develop`
-- Release Please analyzes commits since last release
+- Workflow analyzes commits since last release
-- Creates/updates a Release PR targeting `main`
+- **Automatically creates/updates a Release PR from `develop` to `main`**
 - The Release PR includes:
-  - Version bump in `package.json`
+  - Proposed version bump
-  - Updated `CHANGELOG.md`
-  - All conventional commits summarized
+  - All conventional commits summarized in the PR description

-### 3. Release to Production
+### 3. Release to Production (Automatic)
-When you're ready to release:
-- Review and merge the Release PR to `main`
+When you merge the Release PR to `main`:
+- `create-release.yml` triggers automatically
+- Updates `package.json` with new version
+- Generates and updates `CHANGELOG.md`
-- Release Please creates a GitHub Release with tag
+- Creates a GitHub Release with tag
 - `sync-main-to-develop.yml` automatically syncs `main` back to `develop`

 ### 4. Sync Back (Automatic)
-After merging to `main`:
+After the release:
 - The sync workflow merges `main` into `develop`
 - This ensures `develop` has the version bump and changelog updates
 - Prevents divergence between branches